 Department Contact

-Department Chair: Andrew Busch
+Chair: Andrew Busch

-Assistant Professor of Health and Human Kinetics
+Associate Professor in the Department of Health & Human Kinetics

-Edwards Gymnasium 107-C
+Edwards Gymnasium 107C

 614-783-6917